 How to Keep your Business Safe Online

 In precisely the exact same manner that you wouldn’t dream of leaving your back door unlocked at night, you would not invite cyber offenders into your company.
-However, by not securing your own computers, that might be just what you’re doing.
+By not securing your own computers, that might be just what you’re doing at the moment.

 Malware is malicious software designed to infiltrate or harm a PC or system without your knowledge or permission.
 Employ the next few steps to protect your business from malware: